 \section{Experiments}

 We evaluate the capabilities of \method along two primary axes: the level of control afforded within the simulation environment, and the flexibility and effectiveness of adversarial attacks implemented through the framework.
-These two dimensions highlight \method's utility both as a research tool for simulation-based adversarial machine learning and as a platform for conducting precise, grounded attacks.
+These two dimensions highlight \method's utility both as a research tool for simulation-based adversarial machine learning.
 An overview of the available controls spanning both simulation and optimization components is presented in \autoref{tab:tool}.
 This includes parameters such as scenes, objects, lighting, models, tasks and algorithms.